+The trading results for 2013-14 saw profitability grow again slightly to £2337.
 Remaining financially secure, producing authoritative policy papers and other publications to support its views, and being able to invest in research and consolidated lobby activity constitutes further evidence of the positive impact of Careers England - serving the needs of its Members and making its voice count on the national policy scene.

-The increased turnover has also enabled the Board to decide to add the services of a contracted Communications Co-ordinator from August 2013 as referred to in section 5 above.
+The increased turnover in 2012-13 and 2013-14 enabled the Board to decide to add the services of a contracted Communications Co-ordinator from August 2013 as referred to in section 5 above; that additional contracted supplier will again provide services to the Association throughout 2014-15.

-Figure 9: THE ANNUAL PROFIT/LOSS FOR THE INITIAL TEN YEARS OF TRADING IS SHOWN BELOW IN £s.
+Figure 9: THE ANNUAL PROFIT/LOSS FOR THE INITIAL ELEVEN YEARS OF TRADING IS SHOWN BELOW IN £s.